 I've had the pleasure, some might say displeasure, of watching a lot of made for TV movies and for me some of the best seem to have an almost self awareness about them, that they know they are filled with coincidences, inconsistencies and cliches.
 By being self aware, or maybe directed and acted in an intentionally unsubtle manner, they take on a new life which is what I would say happens in "Boyfriend Killer".
 Here is a movie where the way people act and what they say ends up feeling forced and too focused upon yet it is part of what makes the movie entertaining.
 As such you have Krystal who clearly is lying, we meet her mum who sounds a bit like a psycho killer who has the power to coldly kill and then you have Sandra's sister whose wide eyes, eyebrows arched look makes her seem suspicious.

 But of course "Boyfriend Killer" is not just about the suspicious activity of the various characters, and trust me so many characters in this end up acting suspiciously, but we have the unravelling mystery.
-And we have two sides to this as whilst we have the typical mom turning amateur detective with Sandra gaining access to her son's computer and social media we also get Krystal's messed up life and get to see that she is more than a little psycho herself, don't let her loose near a pond with valuable fish in it.
-And whilst there is a certain amount of familiarity to "Boyfriend Killer" with certain things inevitably happening, as I said we have a mom turned sleuth, there is enough stuff going on with the various characters that it keeps you watching.
+And we have two sides to this as whilst we have the typical mom turning amateur detective with Sandra gaining access to her son's computer and social media accounts we also get Krystal's messed up life and get to see that she is more than a little psycho herself, don't let her loose near a pond with valuable fish in it.
+And whilst there is a certain amount of familiarity to "Boyfriend Killer" as certain things inevitably happening, as I said we have a mom turned sleuth, there is enough stuff going on with the various characters that it keeps you watching.